Arthur Denaro: Early life

-Denaro was born in Sungei Patani, Malaya on 23 March 1948 and raised in County Donegal, Republic of Ireland.
-He is the son of the late Brigadier George Tancred Denaro, CBE, DSO and of Francesca Violet (Peggy) Denaro (née Garnett).
+Denaro was born in Sungei Patani, Malaya, on 23 March 1948, and raised in County Donegal, Ireland.
+He is the son of Brigadier George Tancred Denaro and of Francesca Violet (Peggy) Denaro (née Garnett).
 He was educated at Downside School in Stratton-on-the-Fosse, Somerset, England.

 Military career

-Denaro was commissioned into the Queen's Royal Irish Hussars as a Cornet on 2 August 1968.
+Denaro was commissioned into the Queen's Royal Irish Hussars as a cornet on 2 August 1968.
 He was promoted to lieutenant on 2 February 1970, to captain on 2 August 1974, and to major on 30 September 1980.
 Confirmation of his service with the Special Air Service is given by the general himself in a book by Hugh McManners.

-Throughout the Gulf War he commanded his regiment.
-Prior to the war they had just arrived in Fallingbostel as part of the 7th Armoured Brigade (under the command of Brigadier Patrick Cordingley), part of 1st (UK) Armoured Division, and were engaged in training at Soltau.
-Denaro was recovering from a polo accident four weeks earlier when he had broken his skull in four places requiring a metal plate to be inset but was still taking part in the exercise.

-Describably "with breathtaking speed", (as vanguard of the British attack) his regiment hooked round the Iraqi right flank to cut off their line of retreat.
+Denaro commanded his regiment during the Gulf War.
+Prior to the war the regiment had just arrived in Fallingbostel as part of the 7th Armoured Brigade (under the command of Brigadier Patrick Cordingley), part of the 1st (UK) Armoured Division, and were engaged in training at Soltau.
+Denaro was recovering from a polo accident four weeks earlier, when he had broken his skull in four places requiring a metal plate to be inset, but was still taking part in the exercise.
+As vanguard of the British attack, and "with breathtaking speed", Denaro's regiment hooked round the Iraqi right flank to cut off their line of retreat.
 His Challenger 1 tank "Churchill" has been preserved at the Tank Museum Bovington in its desert colours and Irish Hussars livery.
-Both Denaro and his tank are immortalised in the Terence Cuneo painting "The Basrah Road" the original of which hangs in the regimental museum of the Queen's Royal Hussars at Athlone Kaserne in Sennelager.
+Both Denaro and his tank are immortalised in the Terence Cuneo painting "The Basrah Road", the original of which hangs in the regimental museum of the Queen's Royal Hussars at Athlone Kaserne in Sennelager.

-In 1992 he was appointed Commander of 33rd Armoured Brigade and later that year he became Commander of 20th Armoured Brigade.
-From 1994 to 1995 he served at the headquarters of UNPROFOR in the former Yugoslavia, as Chief of Staff of the United Nations Protection Force in Bosnia, before commanding British forces in Cyprus from 1995 to 1996.
+In 1992 Denaro was appointed commander of the 33rd Armoured Brigade and later that year he became commander of the 20th Armoured Brigade.
+From 1994 to 1995 he served at the headquarters of UNPROFOR in the former Yugoslavia, as chief of staff of the United Nations Protection Force in Bosnia, before commanding British forces in Cyprus from 1995 to 1996.
 He was Chief of Combat Support for the Allied Rapid Reaction Corps in Germany from 1996 to 1997.
 He became Middle East Adviser to the Secretary of State for Defence in 1997.

-In 1998 he was appointed Commandant of the Royal Military Academy Sandhurst and he commanded the 5th Division from 2000 to 2003, when he retired from the service.

-Denaro has served as President of the Army Polo Association from 2002 and was Honorary Colonel of the Royal Gloucestershire Hussars and of the Royal Wessex Yeomanry from 2003 to 2009, as well as being Colonel of the Queen's Royal Hussars (Queen's Own and Royal Irish) from 2004 to 2008 before handing over to Brigadier Andrew Bellamy.
+In 1998 Denaro was appointed Commandant of the Royal Military Academy Sandhurst and he commanded the 5th Division from 2000 to 2003, when he retired from the service.
+Denaro has served as President of the Army Polo Association from 2002 and was Honorary Colonel of the Royal Gloucestershire Hussars and of the Royal Wessex Yeomanry from 2003 to 2009, as well as Colonel of the Queen's Royal Hussars (Queen's Own and Royal Irish) from 2004 to 2008 before handing over to Brigadier Andrew Bellamy.